DoganA/ug4_Shaders/ReadMe.md

 ![flat shading screenshot](doc/flat.png)

 ###  Gouraud shading
-The vertex and fragment shaders are the same as for flat shading.
-Vertex normals are computed by averaging over the normals of adjacent faces.
+Same as Flat shading but the vertex normals are computed by averaging over the normals of adjacent faces.

 Compile and run with `make gouraud`